Tikkakoski: General

 Tikkakoski is located in the far northern part of Jyväskylä near its borders with Laukaa and Uurainen, approximately 20 km north of the city center.
 The biggest lake in the area is Luonetjärvi, which discharges into lake Korttajärvi via the river Autiojoki, while smaller ponds include Myllylampi, Koivulampi, Likolampi and Liinalampi.
-Hietajärvi is not a separate lake, but a part of Luonetjärvi.
+Hietajärvi is not a separate lake, but a section of Luonetjärvi.

 Boundaries

 On 31 December 2023, the urban area of Tikkakoski had a population of 4,094, a surface area of 5.98 km2 and a population density of 684.6 PD/km2.
 The urban area is divided into Tikkakoski proper in the west and Liinalampi in the east.
 Other residential areas include Kummunmäki, Tunnelinmäki, Länsiranta and Itäranta.
 Tikkakoski is also the official name of Jyväskylä's 62nd district, while the 61st district is named Tikkamannila.
-The district named Tikkakoski (62) only includes the northern part of the urban area, while its southern part belongs to the Tikkamannila district (61).
+The district named Tikkakoski only includes the northern part of the urban area, while its southern part belongs to the Tikkamannila district.